vitiral/novault/README.md

 password that you can remember than a short one with lots of symbols. "correct horse battery staple" has high entropy but is pretty easy to remember.

-This will create two files:
+This will create a secret file at
-- `~/.config/novault.toml`: This is the configuration for how to generate your passwords.
-As long as you don't put sensitive information in `notes` or the site names, you can store this file anywhere.
 - `~/.local/novault.secret`: This is a randomly generated secret file that is 4KiB in size.
 Keep this file *relatively* secure: only on a usb stick and your filesystems is best, email/dropbox/google drive is probably ok.
 Whatever